Connect With Us:

 Upon successful completion of this module, you will be able to:

-• Define crucial physical examination criteria for moderate to severe pediatric asthma.
+• Perform age-appropriate physical examination and assessment techniques for pediatric asthma.

 Course Information